ethereum/cryptography-research-website/src/posts/schnorr-threshold-blogpost.md

 The reason we wanted to write this post is because there has been some debate about the security of two-round Schnorr threshold signature schemes (FROST1/2) and how they compare to less efficient three-round Schnorr threshold signature schemes.
 We'll review these schemes now, and clarify their resulting security next.

-**FROST1** was introduced by Komlo and Goldberg in 2020 [1].
+**FROST1** was introduced by Komlo and Goldberg in 2020[^1].
 In that work, they did two things.
-They introduced 1)  a Distributed Key Generation (DKG) protocol that is a minor improvement upon the Pedersen DKG [4] that we will call PedPop, as well as 2) a novel two-round threshold signing protocol that is secure against ROS attacks [5] that we refer to as FROST1.
+They introduced 1)  a Distributed Key Generation (DKG) protocol that is a minor improvement upon the Pedersen DKG[^4] that we will call PedPop, as well as 2) a novel two-round threshold signing protocol that is secure against ROS attacks[^5] that we refer to as FROST1.

-**FROST2** is an optimized variant of FROST1 by introduced by Crites, Komlo, and Maller in 2021 [2], and reduces the number of exponentiations required for signing operations and verification from linear in the number of signers to constant.
+**FROST2** is an optimized variant of FROST1 by introduced by Crites, Komlo, and Maller in 2021[^2], and reduces the number of exponentiations required for signing operations and verification from linear in the number of signers to constant.

-**SimpleTSig** is a three-round threshold signature scheme also introduced by Crites, Komlo, and Maller in [2], and is the threshold analogue of a three-round multisignature scheme called SimpleMuSig, presented in the same work [2].
+**SimpleTSig** is a three-round threshold signature scheme also introduced by Crites, Komlo, and Maller[^2], and is the threshold analogue of a three-round multisignature scheme called SimpleMuSig, presented in the same work[^2].

-**Lindell22** is a three-round threshold signing protocol introduced by Lindell in 2022 [3].
+**Lindell22** is a three-round threshold signing protocol introduced by Lindell in 2022[^3].

 We next show that for threshold signing, SimpleTSig and Lindell22 require the weakest assumptions of all of these schemes.
 FROST1/2 requires sightly stronger assumptions due to OMDL.
 However, as mentioned before, OMDL underpins many existing cryptosystems such as blind signatures.